Reporting & Resources for Sexual Assault

 To foster the safety and security of the entire community, George Fox University strongly encourages immediate reporting of all alleged instances of sexual assault.
 There are several reporting options described below.

 Through investigating and resolving reports of sexual assault the University is committed to respecting the rights of all parties involved.
-To this end, the University is prepared to provide help, support, and assistance to the alleged survivor and the alleged perpetrator [Note: Until a determination of a violation has been reached, the word alleged is used to describe both the survivor(s) and the perpetrator(s)].
+To this end, the University is prepared to provide help, support, and assistance to the complainant and respondent.
 University personnel exercise sensitivity and discernment while striving to protect the privacy of the students involved.

 Graduate/DPS students who have been sexually assaulted or are in immediate danger should contact the following as indicated by each campus: